About Us

 Registered Psychotherapist

-Kim is a Registered Psychotherapist and Board Certified Behaviour Analyst.
+Kim is a Registered Psychotherapist and a Board Certified Behaviour Analyst.

 She has worked in a variety of fields such as child, adolescent and adult mental health, brain injury, autism, learning disorders and intellectual disabilities.
 She has many years of experience working with individuals who present with complex needs and challenging behaviours.
 Kim provides mental health services to individuals who present with a wide range of diagnoses and presenting issues such as: anxiety, depression, phobias, emotional dysregulation, trauma, anger, and stress.
 She is also able to provide services related to parent-child issues and family conflict.
 Kim integrates cognitive behaviour therapy, acceptance and commitment therapy and behaviour analytic approaches into the treatment she provides to clients.